Rahilsamani/portfolio/README.md

 ## Description

 This portfolio website is designed to present my professional profile, including my skills, projects, and contact information.
 It features smooth animations, responsive design, and an integrated contact form with backend support for handling submissions.
+Additionally, the website is optimized for SEO and performance, ensuring it reaches a wider audience and loads efficiently.

 ## Features